allink/allink-core-static/docs/modules/editor.md

 # Editor

 Rich text is added via the `TinyMCE` editor.
-Here are a few things to know when working with our setup.
+There are a few things to know when working with our setup:

 ## Settings